Mark Warner Ski Glossary

 Average Annual Snowfall

 The amount of snow a ski area gets within a year.
-For example, the resorts of Courchevel and Val d’Isere in France each receive around 6m of snowfall a year.
+For example Val d’Isere in France receives around 6m of snowfall a year.
 If you are concerned about the amount of snow it’s worth considering higher altitude resorts and those with good snowmaking facilities and coverage.

 Base Layers / Thermal Underwear